fegatello/fegatello/README.md

 # The Fegatello: An Independent News Organization

 ### Independent News and Analysis
-The Fegatello was founded to provide the truth in an era of disinformation.
-Everything we print is free and fair, and fit for everyone to read.
+The Fegatello was founded to provide the truth in an era of disinformation.<br>
+Everything we print is free, fair, and fit for everyone to read.<br>

 ### Submit News Tips
 Submit news tips directly via our [website](https://www.fegatello.com/contact).